Tundra Airborne Surveys Ltd. (TAS) was incorporated in early 2004

 TAS is committed to providing the highest quality

 geophysical data to our clients.
 We are using state of the art

 geophysical and navigation systems to provide the highest

 possible resolution.
 Our equipment is robust and backed up

 with sufficient spares to virtually eliminate equipment down

 Our field crew consists of both principals in TAS, a

-geophysicist has 30 years of practical survey experience
+geophysicist has over 35 years of practical survey experience

 in both data acquisition and data processing with extensive

 international expertise.
 Your data is quality checked and